ai4os/ai4-docs/source/howtos/deploy/eosc-node.rst

 2. Procedure to Deploy the Model in a Virtual Machine in the EOSC EU Node
 -------------------------------------------------------------------------

+The next subsections are a tutorial to learn how to deploy an AI model of the AI4EOSC Marketplace in the EOSC EU Node.
+You can see a video demo `here <https://drive.google.com/file/d/1232s6kfq2jcDnTv_kMv7rC1Zx1Axb7GX/view?resourcekey>`__.

 Step 0.
 Log into the EOSC EU Node and allocate the computing resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^